How to Roast Vegetables for Baby-Led Weaning

 After roasting, a squeeze of lemon and/or a sprinkle of grated Parmesan cheese is virtually always welcome.

 Find more finger food ideas in Baby-Led Feeding.
 Looking for even more baby-led weaning ideas and family feeding tips?
 Sign up for my newsletter!
-I’ll send two emails a month, including one with a recipe.
-And, when you sign up, I’ll send you three of my favorite healthy smoothie recipes for the whole family.
+When you sign up, I’ll send you three of my favorite healthy smoothie recipes for the whole family.
 I look forward to being in touch!